2010–11 Paksi FC season

-The 2010–11 season will be Paksi SE's 5th competitive season, 5th consecutive season in the Soproni Liga and 58th year in existence as a football club.
+The 2010–11 season was Paksi Football Club's 5th competitive season, 5th consecutive season in the Nemzeti Bajnokság I and 58th year in existence as a football club.In addition to the domestic league, Paks participate in this season's editions of the Hungarian Cup and Hungarian League Cup.

 Team kit

 The team kits for the 2010–11 season are produced by Jako and sponsored by MvM Paksi Atomerőmű.
 The home kit is green and white colour and the away kit is white and green colour.